 While she was conjuring up a title for an upcoming exhibition, the word “puzzlement” came to mind.
 A notorious reader of mysteries and solver of puzzles, Neuberg's seventh grade teacher actually refused to count books she read if they were more mysteries!
 "Puzzlement" is also the title of a spoken song from the musical comedy, “The King and I”, originally performed on Broadway, with both utter confusion and humor, by Yul Brynner playing the role of the King of Siam, and is still available on YouTube.

 The paintings in Neuberg's “Puzzlements” series deal with the ways our lives, and our world, seem to be in a constant and often complex state of change.
 Her daily art process is simple.
 She paints.
 The painting grows.
 Each addition determines its direction.
 She loves color, shape, some recognizable, some not; diverse images and colors that are encouraged to live together, “to marry”, in the boundaries provided by the canvas.
 These objects acquire their own personalities.
 The use of transparencies, particularly in the “Puzzlements” series, allows a visual penetration of what might appear behind the scenes; behind the seemingly happy and colorful facades, to perhaps reveal what mysteries may be hidden underneath... possibly as an analogy to human lives… exposing deeper truths for the viewers’ interpretations.

-View Ellen Chisdes Neuberg's BoxHeart Exhibit, Missing Persons & Other Puzzlements, in 2 & 3D space.
+View images from Ellen Chisdes Neuberg's 2020 BoxHeart Exhibit, Missing Persons & Other Puzzlements.